 - number of links to target/key pages

-Getting a variety of high quality links and improving your link profile is crucial to raising a website’s authority.
-And the greater you website’s authority, the more likely you are to have strong traffic and rank highly – both the quality and quantity of backlinks is what will have a lasting effect on website authority and domain rating.
+Getting a variety of high-quality links and improving your link profile is crucial to raising a website’s authority.
+The greater your website’s authority, the more likely you are to have strong traffic and rank highly – both the quality and quantity of backlinks is what will have a lasting effect on website authority and domain rating.
 Take a look at this upward trend on a backlink profile from one of our clients; we began digital PR activity in March:

-Getting published on high authority websites and generating those all important links to your website will have a large influence and help push you up the rankings (and rating higher than competitors).
-It goes without saying that the higher up you place on Google, the more traffic will come to your site.
+Getting published on high authority websites and generating those all-important backlinks to your website will have a large influence in helping push you up the rankings (and rating higher than competitors).
+It goes without saying that the higher up you are ranked on Google, the more traffic will come to your site.
 In addition to this, by outreaching thought leadership articles and engaging articles with actionable tips, you are putting yourself in front of potential customers that might not have known you existed.

 Google Analytics is a great tool for looking into stuff like this.
 It is also a useful tool for seeing if any of your pieces of coverage have resulted in conversion and is good at identifying if that particular publication is beneficial to pursue in the future.
 To do this simply click into the analytics section and follow through these steps: analytics > conversions > multi-channel funnels > assisted conversions.
 Enter the date range you want to investigate and you will be able to see all the sources which have resulted in assisted conversions.